issolis/issolis/README.md

 ## What I work on

-- Software development in C, C++, Java, Python and JavaScript
+- Software development in C, C++, Java, Python, JavaScript and TypeScript
 - Backend development with Node.js, Express and NestJS
 - Database design and management with SQL, PostgreSQL and Microsoft SQL Server
 - Cloud services on Azure, AWS and Render